Normal generators for mapping class groups are abundant: A well-suited curve criterion for separating subsurfaces

 We now explain how Lemma~\ref{good pair} will be used in our proof of Theorem~\ref{main:pa}.
 As mentioned above, we will consider a mapping class $f$ and a curve $c$.
 The role of $D$ will be played by a neighborhood of $c \cup f(c)$, so that $f(D)$ corresponds to a neighborhood of $f(c) \cup f^2(c)$.
 If $c$ and $f(c)$ form a pair of type I, then $c \cup f(c)$ is a bounding pair and $D$ is not connected.
 On the other hand, if $c$ and $f(c)$ form a pair of type II, III, or IV, then $i(c,f(c))$ is nonzero and so $D$ is connected.

 As in Section~\ref{sec:configs}, we may cut $S_g$ along $f(c)$ in order to obtain a surface with two boundary components.
 The curves $c$ and $f^2(c)$ each correspond to a collection of arcs on the cut surface.
-Finding a good pair of curves $a$ and $b$ as in the statement of Lemma~\ref{good pair} then reduces to finding a pair of nonseparating curves $a$ and $b$ on the cut surface so that: \begin{enumerate} \item $a$ and $b$ represent local homology classes in $S_g$, \item $a$ and $b$ lie on different sides of the $c$-arcs, and \item $a$ and $b$ lie on the same side of the $f^2(c)$-arcs \end{enumerate} (the term ``sides'' here is perhaps an abuse of terminology; what we precisely mean is that $a$ and $b$ lie in different components of the complement of $c$ in the cut surface and in the same component of the complement of $f^2(c)$ in the cut surface).
+Finding a good pair of curves $a$ and $b$ as in the statement of Lemma~\ref{good pair}, with $D=c \cup f(c)$, then reduces to finding a pair of nonseparating curves $a$ and $b$ on the cut surface so that: \begin{enumerate} \item $a$ and $b$ represent homology classes of $S_g$ that are local with respect to $D$, \item $a$ and $b$ lie on different sides of the $c$-arcs, and \item $a$ and $b$ lie on the same side of the $f^2(c)$-arcs \end{enumerate} (the term ``sides'' here is perhaps an abuse of terminology; what we precisely mean is that $a$ and $b$ lie in different components of the complement of $c$ in the cut surface and in the same component of the complement of $f^2(c)$ in the cut surface).
 If $i(c,f(c))=0$ then by Lemma~\ref{local} the first condition is satisfied whenever $a$ and $b$ are not parallel to a component of the boundary of the cut surface.
 Otherwise by Lemma~\ref{local} the first condition is automatically satisfied.

 We summarize the above discussion with the following two lemmas.
 The first addresses the case $i(c,f(c)) = 0$ and the second addresses the case $i(c,f(c)) \neq 0$.
 In both cases the hypotheses of the lemma force the genus $g$ to be at least 3, which is why we can conclude that $f$ is a normal generator and not just that its normal closure contains the commutator subgroup.
 At the same time, we could just as well assume here that $g$ is at least 3, since this will be the case when we apply these lemmas in the proof of Theorem~\ref{main:pa}.